 There’s no avoiding it.
 At one time or another, you’re going to get diarrhea.
 You can lower your chances of being affected by staying away from extremely spicy foods and by keeping your hands clean.

 I’m no expert on the matter, but I’m sure a lot of it has to do with age.
 I can no longer eat a lot of the foods I ate when I was in my twenties.
-What didn’t affect me before will now send me to the bathroom almost immediately after finishing my meal.
+What didn’t affect me before will now send me to the toilet almost immediately after finishing my meal.
 And then there’s the things that used to affect me that way and no longer do.

 You’d be surprised at the number of bacteria in even the cleanest of places.
 It only takes one to cause you all kinds of discomfort.
 A case of food poisoning, no matter how minor, can cause hours of pain.